-'''

 -file filename

-'''

-Optional; specifies the output file name for the data read from the device.
+Optional; specifies the output file name for the data read from the device. '''

 - You must set a debug file

-- · Array must be programmed and active
+- Array must be programmed and active

-- Security locks may disable this function
+- · Security locks may disable this function

-Reads the uSRAM Block usram_block2 from the sf2 device and writes it to the file sram_block_output.
+Reads the uSRAM Block usram\block2 from the sf2 device and writes it to the file sram\block\output.

 '''

-read_usram [-deviceName sf2] -name usram_block2 [-file sram_block_output]
+read_usram [-deviceName sf2] -block usram_block2 [-file sram_block_output]

 '''